Hopson97/Kingdom/README.md

 All tiles must inherit from the base "Tiles::Tile" class, and pass along some basic information such as location and colour.

-In the future, I hope to be able to load basic tile information from a text file, because the constructor is getting clunky (7 arguments!)
+Each tile type also has a respective .tile (custom file type) in Res/Data/Tiles/ which allows much easier changes for tile types, eg their friction or viscosity values.
+The format is as follows, as shown by the Grass.tile file as an example:

+Viscosity
+0

+Friction
+0.76

+Swimmable
+false

+Walkable
+true

+Colour
+0 255 50

+The information can go in any order, except the RGBA colour values must go at the bottom due to a possible alpha value at the end, and the current way of detection for that is checking for the EOF.

-So far, thanks to the "Component::Steps_On_Tiles" class and the "steppedOn()" method of tiles, it is possible to trigger events when walking on tiles.
+Thanks to the "Component::Steps_On_Tiles" class and the "steppedOn()" method of tiles, it is also possible to trigger events when walking on tiles.
 For example, here a screenshot of water turning into ice when stepped on, simply by adding that logic to the Tiles::Water_Tile class, and then adding the "Steps_On_Tiles" component to the Player class.

 ![alt text](http://puu.sh/oaC00/1ebc3d575f.png "Frozone!")